This company is not yet accredited. To learn more, see reviews below or submit your own.

 I spoke with SAM who told me they require 60 days notice and proof in the form of utility bills or a new drivers license that I have moved.
 This won't be possible for a few months because I am moving into my new wife's house and everything is in her name.
 They have continued to deduct money from my account and even though I changed accounts with my bank (Golden1 credit Union) they still are getting money for services I am no longer recieving as of October 1.

-Educational Funding Company Company Profile
+Educational Funding Company Company Information

 - Company Name: